matrix-org/matrix-spec-proposals/proposals/2733-add-hCaptcha-as-captcha-provider.md

 ## Context

-Since google is well known for their misuse of their customers data and general disregard for basic privacy rights it is desireable to distance the Matrix spec from such a company.
+Since Google is well known for misuse of their customers data and general disregard for basic privacy rights it is desireable to distance the Matrix spec from such a company.
 The ubiquitously used reCaptcha is one such mechanism to accumulate more private data for Google.